 Brevital is the brand name for methohexital, a prescription barbiturate that depresses the central nervous system.
 At one time, the primary medication was used to treat anxiety and sleep disorders as well as epilepsy.

-Unfortunately, Brevital and barbiturates, in general, were found to be extremely addictive and had many dangerous side effects, and have been almost entirely replaced by benzodiazepines.
+Unfortunately, Brevital and barbiturates, in general, are extremely addictive and have many dangerous side effects, and have been almost entirely replaced by benzodiazepines.

 How Does Brevital Work?